 The challenger approach is simple; challenge every workflow step, every process and the data source.
 The first two are self explanatory, however, what do we mean by the data source?
 One example that can be used to explain this is the visitors email address; what are we using as the source for this data?

 For those with Microsoft Office 365 and room or desk booking system like Condeco, this is easier as you can extract the visitor email right from its source, the outlook invite.
-Read how office 365 visitor registration work
+Read how office 365 visitor management works

 This gives you 100% (apart from exceptions) of visitor data coverage, if you're invited to the meeting then we have your visitor email data.
 However, too often when we quiz customers on current processes we find, a "secretary tells reception" or "we manually key it into this system" or "we invite the visitor management system to the meeting".